 This report presents a sponsorship request from the Arnhem Wildfires Women's Football Team, a newly established initiative led by local Aboriginal women from East and West Arnhem Land.
 The team seeks a 50/50 financial sponsorship from West Arnhem Regional Council and East Arnhem Regional Council to assist with the purchase of culturally appropriate team jerseys and uniforms.
 This initiative aims to empower young women, promote regional pride, and foster community unity through sport.
-RECOMMENDATION

 - 1. Receive and note the report titled Requesting Sponsorship for Women AFL Team; and - 2.
-Approve/Do not approve ...
+Approve/Do not approve a 50/50 financial sponsorship for the Women AFL Team.